 When to Hire a Workers’ Comp Lawyer in South Carolina

 After being hurt at work, your employer’s insurance company should cover medical bills and lost wages, but they don’t always hold up their end of the deal.
-If you are having trouble after being injured at work in Myrtle Beach, you may benefit from speaking with a workers’ comp attorney.
+If you are having trouble after being injured at work in Myrtle Beach, you will benefit from at least speaking with a workers’ comp attorney.
 Below are some specific examples that many of our previous clients have encountered before seeking legal representation.
-If you are currently dealing with any of these issues, please consider contacting our office.
+If you are currently dealing with any of these issues, please consider contacting our office for a free consultation.

 - Your employer denies your claim and refuses to file your injury with the Workers’ Compensation Commission.